The battlefield commission of Mary Ludwig Hays, June 28, 1778

 Like other soldiers’ wives, Mary followed her husband on campaign, performing everyday tasks in camp like cooking, carrying water, and washing clothes.

-That following summer, the Battle of Monmouth (New Jersey) was fought on one of the hottest days of summer, June 28, 1778.
+That following summer, on June 28, 1778, the Battle of Monmouth Courthouse, New Jersey, was fought on one of the hottest days of summer.

-During the back and forth slugfest of the bitter fight, Mary’s husband, William Hays, a soldier of the 4th Pennsylvania Artillery, was struck to the ground due to heat stroke (some accounts say he was wounded).
+During the bitter back and forth fight that day, Mary’s husband, William Hays, a soldier of the 4th Pennsylvania Artillery, was struck to the ground when he was wounded (some accounts say he fell as a result of heat stroke).

 As William Hays was carried from the battlefield, Mary Ludwig Hays immediately jumped into action, taking her husband’s place as a member of his gun crew.
 She continued to “swab and load” the cannon using her husband’s ramrod.